vedrakholia32/Code_sense_/README.md

 ## 🛠️ Getting Started (VS Code Extension)

 1. Install the extension from the marketplace or clone this repo and run it locally.
-2. Select an error message or copy an error from your terminal.
+2. Select the code.
 3. Click the “Explain Code button on the status bar or run the `ErrorSense: Explain Code` command.
+4. Or use the by default keyboard shortcut : `Ctrl + Alt + e`.
-4. See the explanation appear in the side panel.
+5. See the explanation appear in the side panel.
+6. You can always customize the keyboard shortcut File > Preferences > Keyboard Shortcuts and type Errorsense.

 ---